ynshenoy/python-akhada/magnetodb-notifications.rst

 Performance/Scalability impacts
 -------------------------------

 No new impacts.
-As MagnetoDB is a highly available nosql datastore, there are a lot of notifications going to be generated.
+As we are only storing table creation and deletion notification, the impact would be negligible.

 Other deployer impact
 ---------------------